 its initial and final values.
 For more information, see

-Selecting a technique activates a new tab with a name that matches the ranking technique.
-For more information on this technique-activated tab, see Ranking Technique Tab.
+Selecting a method activates a new tab with a name that matches the ranking method.
+For more information on this method-activated tab, see Ranking Method Tab.

 For an example of using prognostic ranking in the app, see Perform Prognostic Feature Ranking for a Degrading System Using Diagnostic Feature Designer.